-You can renew items up to five times as long as they have not been reserved by another user.
+You can renew items up to four times as long as they have not been reserved by another user.

-We run lots of activities for children.
-Have a look on our branch pages to find out more.
+We run lots of activities for children including rhymetimes for under 5s, craft and game groups.
+Have a look at our What’s On Reading events and activities page to find out more.

 We run lots of regular activities for adults, including coffee mornings, craft groups and talks by authors, amongst other things.
-Have a look at the branch information and the to find out more.
+Have a look at our What’s On Reading events and activities page to find out more.

 Central Library has a Local Studies collection on the second floor.
 This contains books, photographs, newspapers, maps, magazines, newsletters and ephemera from all around Berkshire.